seanhess/tpm/README.md

     tpm install jquery

-TPM will automatically add all the dependencies to the bottom of your `index.html` file, making them available at runtime.
+If you specify an `"index"` in the configuration, TPM will automatically add and remove dependencies at the bottom of your html file, making them available at runtime.

         ...